 So let me ask you: Who is the Don Taylor of your life?
 Who taught you the Word?
 Who finished well?
 Who stayed so close to Jesus that they withstood all the pressures to pull away?

 Remember them.
 Consider their lives.
 And then imitate them.
 Not only will you live like them, but your life will influence others too.
 Your life will make an eternal difference.

 Lord, thank you for Jesus.
-Thank you for his life, death, resurrection, and rain.
+Thank you for his life, death, resurrection, and reign.
 Thank you for those who taught us the Word about Jesus.
 May we remember them, consider the outcome of their lives, and may we imitate them.
 And would you use us despite our weaknesses so that we make an eternal difference in the lives of others because we’ve kept this command.
 We pray this in Jesus’ name, Amen.